This section includes various troubleshooting tips and tricks for Redis Enterprise Software.

 If you encounter any issues that you are not able to resolve yourself and need to contact Redis Labs support for assistance, you can create a support package that gathers all essential information to help us debug your issues.
 Note: The process of creating the support package can take several minutes and generates load on the system.
 Creating a support package To create a support package:

 Because data is being moved around across shards during the resharding process, it is impossible to report the values of some of the metrics in an accurate manner.
 Therefore, several database metrics are not collected, and as a result, the graph is blank when you view the database or shard metrics.
 Examples of metrics that are not collected during the resharding process are: Used memory Memory usage Total keys Write misses/sec Read misses/sec Expired objects/sec Evicted objects/sec Incoming traffic Outgoing traffic

 Nodes in the same cluster must reside on the same VLAN.
 If you cannot host the nodes on the same VLAN then you must configure all ports between them to be open.

-When a cluster fails, you must use the cluster configuration file and database data to recover the cluster.
+When a Redis Enterprise Software (RS) cluster fails, you must use the cluster configuration file and database data to recover the cluster.
+Note: For cluster recovery in a Kubernetes Operator deployment, go to: Redis Enterprise Cluster Recovery for Kubernetes.
 Cluster failure can be caused by: A hardware or software failure that causes the cluster to be unresponsive to client requests or administrative actions.
 More than half of the cluster nodes lose connection with the cluster, resulting in quorum loss.